armelhbobdad/continuum/apps/web/docs/tauri-desktop-build-fixes.md

     "frontendDist": "../dist",
     "devUrl": "http://localhost:3001",
     "beforeDevCommand": "bun run dev",
-    "beforeBuildCommand": "./scripts/build-desktop.sh"
+    "beforeBuildCommand": "node scripts/build-desktop.mjs"
   }
 }
 ```

 **Changes**:
 - `frontendDist`: Changed from `../.next` to `../dist` to match the static export output directory
-- `beforeBuildCommand`: Changed from `bun run build` to `./scripts/build-desktop.sh` to use the custom build script
+- `beforeBuildCommand`: Changed from `bun run build` to `node scripts/build-desktop.mjs` to use the custom build script

 ---